 Changes in the seasonality of the FC transport and the coastal SHAt variability caused by westward propagating signals will certainly produce inter-annual changes in the annual cycle (Figure 7a).
 For example, the historical record of the FC indicates that high values of transport are generally found during July-September (black line, Figure 1c).
 While the FC transport exhibits high values during July-September in 1983—1985, 1987—1989, 2004, 2009, and 2013, low values are observed during these months in 1991—1992, 1996—1999, 2006—2008, and 2011 (Figure 7a).
 These year-to-year changes in the seasonal variability of the FC transport are consistent with results reported by previous studies [Baringer and Larsen, 2001; Meinen et al., 2010], which noted changes in the FC annual cycle during 1982—1990 from those recorded during 1991—1998, and 2000—2007.
 Figure 7b shows that the predicted FCtSHA largely captures the changes in the seasonality in the observed FCt (Figure 7a).
 For example, seasonal changes in the FCt during 1995—1997 and 2004—2005 (Figure 7a) were well described by FCtSHA (Figure 7b).
 This result further supports the hypothesis that the transient seasonal variability of the FC transport is a direct consequence of the integrated sea-level changes along the western boundary and with westward propagating signals reaching the coast (see section 3).
 In addition, the extreme values of FCt (Figure 1a and Figure 7a) are largely reproduced in FCtSHA (Figure 7b), providing further evidence that such extreme changes in the FC seasonality can be predicted by using westward propagating signals (Figure 5) in the eastern Atlantic.
 On some occasions, however, the seasonal variability exhibited by FCt is only partially reproduced by FCtSHA, such as during 2010—2013 (Figure 7a,b).
 Differences between FCt and FCtSHA indicate the existence of other mechanisms for driving seasonal changes in the FC transport, such as those caused by year-to-year changes in the wind forcing [Meinen et al., 2010; Dinezio et al., 2009], and/or by changes in conditions upstream from the Florida Straits, for example at the Loop Current [Rousset and Beal, 2011].

-average annual cycle and the transient component of the FC seasonal variability are linked with seasonal changes in the transport with range of ~3 Sv and ~8 Sv, respectively.
+For example, extreme values of the NAO observed during 2009-2010 were linked with changes in the wind field and attributed as the one of the main drivers for the extreme low value of the North Atlantic MOC observed during this period at 26.5ºN [McCarthy et al., 2012; Ezer, 2015; Srokosz and Bryden, 2015].
+Therefore, it is likely that similar interannual NAO-related changes in the wind field may lead to adjustments in the transient seasonal component of FC transport that can overlap or even outweigh the effect of westward propagating signals at times.
+Finally, the average annual cycle and the transient component of the FC seasonal variability are linked with seasonal changes in the transport with range of ~3 Sv and ~8 Sv, respectively.
 This implies that constructive interactions between these two components may lead to an amplified annual cycle within a given year.
 Likewise, canceling effects between the average annual cycle and the transient components may occasionally lead to a weak or non-existent annual cycle of the FC.
 Constructive interactions between these two components may potentially explain the amplified annual cycle observed during 1982—1990 (outside the satellite altimetry period), which had an amplitude of approximately 5 Sv [Baringer and Larsen, 2001; Meinen et al., 2010].

 6. Conclusions